Civil rights movement (1896–1954): Key events

+This period began with a disastrous setback for equal rights.
+In 1896, the U.S. Supreme Court in Plessy v.
+Ferguson established the doctrine of "separate but equal".
+As a result, the federal courts approved legally sanctioned racial segregation across the country.
+This ruling provided the legal foundation for Jim Crow laws throughout the South, mandating separate public facilities for Black and white Americans, including schools, restrooms, and transportation.
+In 1897 the Supreme Court in Williams v.
+Mississippi upheld the voting restrictions established by a poll tax in Mississippi in 1890.

 Segregation

 The Supreme Court's decision in Plessy v Ferguson (1896) upheld state-mandated discrimination in public transportation under the "separate but equal" doctrine.
 As Justice Harlan, the only member of the Court to dissent from the decision, predicted:

 If a state can prescribe, as a rule of civil conduct, that whites and blacks shall not travel as passengers in the same railroad coach, why may it not so regulate the use of the streets of its cities and towns as to compel white citizens to keep on one side of a street, and black citizens to keep on the other?
 Why may it not, upon like grounds, punish whites and blacks who ride together in street cars or in open vehicles on a public road or street?